 About me

-I. Focus on Language(s) and Data.
+I. Focus on Data.

 II.
 Divide and Explain.